DevingWow/recruitmentapp/README.md

 # Recruitment App

 This is a repository for a backend microservice application that I created as a part of my bachelors thesis work.
+The application is purely a backend service, meaning it has no frontend at all, and interaction with it can only be done through pure HTTP with tools such as Postman.

 The application is a simple mock application using mock data.
 The application is a for a hypothetical amusement park where job seekers can send in their job-application with their relevant credentials, and recruiters and can view these job-applications.
 Job seekers must register, then login and create a job-application to send in.
 Recruiter accounts can only be created through administrators who have root access to the databases.
 Recruiters must login before they can view job-applications.
 Recruiters can view job-application one-by-one or retrieve a list of a certain number of job-applications.

 below is a simple use-case diagram:

 <img style="float: right;" src="readmefiles/usecase.drawio.png">

+## Deployment

+As part of the thesis work the applicaton was deployed to both Heroku and Azure and thus each microservice has deployment files for specific platforms.
+It also locally deployable through containerization using Docker.
+In local deployment all the microservices are deployed as dockers instances in a virtual network.

 ## The Microservices